-3 Explore the presentation of divine revelation in the extracts specified below and in one other extract of similar length from any of the poetic dramas.
+3 Explore the presentation of everyday life for The Shepherds in the extracts specified below and in one other extract of similar length from any of the poetic dramas.
 You must relate your discussion to relevant contextual factors.

 Refer to the prescribed text studied: